-Field Variable Description PEC cont.
-NOTE 1.
-Maximum length may be increased by 25% if residue cover after crop seeding will regularly exceed 50%.
-2 DALG Fraction of Subarea controlled by lagoon.
-This is only needed when IRR = 4 (Range: 0-1) 3 VLGN Lagoon Volume Ratio Normal Lagoon Volume as a fraction of Maximum Lagoon Volume.
-(Normal Lagoon Volume/Maximum lagoon volume) (fraction).
-(Range: 0-1) Needed only when IRR = 4.
-NOTE 1.
-If Fraction of Subarea controlled by lagoon (DALG) = 0 then VLGN must = 0 4 COWW Lagoon Input From Wash Water Needed only when IRR = 4 and owner has at least one head of livestock.
-(Average normal value is 0.15) (Range: 0-1) NOTE If Fraction of Subarea controlled by lagoon (DALG) = 0 then COWW must = 0 (m3/animal unit/day).
-5 DDLG Time to Reduce Lagoon Storage From Maximum to Normal Needed only when IRR = 4.
-(Range: 0-365) NOTE 1.
-If Fraction of Subarea controlled by lagoon (DALG) = 0 then DDLG must = 0 (days).
+Field Variable Description

+4 COWW Lagoon Input From Wash Water

+Needed only when $IRR = 4$ and owner has at least one head of livestock.

+(Average normal value is 0.15) (Range: 0-1)

+NOTE

+1. If Fraction of Subarea controlled by lagoon (DALG) $= 0$ then COWW

+must = 0 (m^3 /animal unit/day).

+5 DDLG Time to Reduce Lagoon Storage From Maximum to Normal

+- Needed only when $IRR = 4$.
+(Range: 0-365)

+(langer o boo)

+NOTE

+1. If Fraction of Subarea controlled by lagoon $(DALG) = 0$ then DDLG

+must = 0 (days).

 6 SOLQ Ratio Liquid/Total Manure Produced in this Feedlot Subarea.

-Fraction of total manure produced that goes into a lagoon as liquid.
-Needed only when IRR = 4 (Range: 0-1) NOTE 1.
-If Fraction of Subarea controlled by lagoon (DALG) = 0 then SOLQ must = 0
+- Fraction of total manure produced that goes into a lagoon as liquid.
+Needed

-Field Variable Description 7 SFLG Safety factor for lagoon design This number is expressed as a fraction.
-It is needed only when IRR = 4.
-VLG = VLG0/(1-SFLG) where VLG equals the lagoon volume and VLG0 is the initial lagoon volume.
-(Range: 0-1) 8 FNP2 Feeding Area Stock Pile Auto Solid Manure Application Rate Used in solid waste area when a feedlot has been assigned to IAPL and IDF2 > 0. (kg/ha) 9 FNP5 Automatic Manure application rate Activated only if IDF5 > 0.
-This function allows manure to be applied as needed in kg/ha.
+only when $IRR = 4$ (Range: 0-1)

+NOTE

+1. If Fraction of Subarea controlled by lagoon (DALG) $= 0$ then SOLQ

+must = 0

+7 SFLG Safety factor for lagoon design

+This number is expressed as a fraction.
+It is needed only when $IRR = 4$.

+VLG = VLG0/(1-SFLG) where VLG equals the lagoon volume and VLG0 is

+the initial lagoon volume.
+(Range: 0-1)

+0

+8 FNP2 Feeding Area Stock Pile Auto Solid Manure Application Rate

+Used in solid waste area when a feedlot has been assigned to IAPL and IDF2 >

+0. (kg/ha)

+0 ENID E Automatic Manual amplication anto

+9 FNP5 Automatic Manure application rate Activated only if $IDE5 > 0$.
+This function allows menune to be employed as

+Activated only if IDF5 > 0.
+This function allows manure to be applied as needed in \log/\log_2 .
+The manure applied can some from an external source

+needed in kg/ha.
 The manure applied can come from an external source.

-10 FIRG Factor to Adjust Automatic Irrigation Volume The adjustment factor allows the profile to be filled to a fraction of field capacity.
+10 FIRG Factor to Adjust Automatic Irrigation Volume

+10 TIKU The adjustment factor allows the profile to be filled to a fraction of field

+capacity.
 FIRG can be set >1 to allow for over application of irrigation.

+FIRG x FC.
+(Range: $0.5 - 5.0$)

+1 Into A 1 C. (Range, $0.3 - 5.0$)

-FIRG x FC LINE 11 FORMAT: FREE FORMAT; SEE FIGURE 2.6.
-1 NY(1) Herd(s) Eligible for Grazing this Crop (cols.
-1-4) Select none (0) if no herd is used in this Subarea or select herd number(s) (NCOW from site file) eligible to feed in area.
+Field Variable Description 1 NY(1) Herd(s) Eligible for Grazing this Crop Select none (0) if no herd is used in this Subarea or select herd number(s) (NCOW from site file) eligible to feed in area.
 If herd is selected, set the grazing lower limit (GZLM in control table or XTP in subarea file.) in the pasture area.
-(Range: 0-10) NY must be set in order for a herd to be eligible to graze this crop.
+(Range: 0-10) NOTE NY must be set in order for a herd to be eligible to graze this crop.
 Management budget must have a Start Graze operation for this Crop in order for grazing to be initiated.
-If owner has no herds (from Owner table) then NY and XTP field cannot be set If Min Fraction of Day (FFED) is set to 1 (in HERD file) the herd will not show up in select list. : 10 : NY(10) Herd(s) Eligible for Grazing this Crop (cols.
-37-40) Select none (0) if no herd is used in this Subarea or select herd number(s) (NCOW from site file) eligible to feed in area.
+If owner has no herds (from Owner table) then NY and XTP field cannot be set If Min Fraction of Day (FFED) is set to 1 (in HERD file) the herd will not show up in select list. : 10 NY(10) Herd(s) Eligible for Grazing this Crop Select none (0) if no herd is used in this Subarea or select herd number(s) (NCOW from site file) eligible to feed in area.
 If herd is selected, set the grazing lower limit of feed (GZLM) in the pasture area.
 (Range: 0-10)